Atheer-Ganayem/SnapWS/README.md

 **SnapWS is a minimal WebSocket library for Go.**

-It takes care of ping/pong, close frames, connection safety, and lifecycle management so you can just connect, read, and write — without boilerplate or extra complexity.
+It takes care of ping/pong, close frames, connection safety, rate limiting, and lifecycle management so you can just connect, read, and write — without boilerplate or extra complexity.

-> 🚧 **UNDER DEVELOPMENT** 🚧
-> This library is not yet production-ready.
-Expect breaking changes as development continues.

 > 🧠 **Why?**
 > Using [gorilla/websocket](https://github.com/gorilla/websocket) often felt like overkill.
 You had to write a lot of code, worry about race conditions, manually handle timeouts, and understand the WebSocket protocol more deeply than necessary.